Facing the Reality of Divorce: The Day Everything Changed

 Maybe it was last night.

-You were standing in the kitchen… or sitting on the bed… or maybe you were arguing when they finally said the words out loud:
+You were standing in the kitchen… sitting on the edge of the bed… or in the middle of an argument when they finally said the words out loud:

 “I’m done.”